BertyBasset/SynthCustomControls/README.md

 ### Images
 `AnnotationMode` is set to `Images`.
 In this setting, rather than displaying text labels, image icons are displayed at the Tick Positions.
 Again, this is meant mainly for when the knob is in snapping mode and a few number of options have been specified by the `NumPositions` property.

-Again we are passing images in as resource, but in this case we must pass in a string array of Resource Keys.
+We are passing images in as resource again, but in this case we must pass in a string array of Resource Keys.

 ```
 <Window.Resources>